-Many websites feature embedded third party reviews from sites like Yelp, Google, and Facebook, and they’re placed on specific pages such as a business’s location page.
+There are plenty of third-party review sites like Yelp, Google, and Facebook, and their reviews can be placed on specific pages such as a business’s location page.

-But according to Google’s senior webmaster trends analyst, those reviews don’t help increase the rank of the page.
+According to Google’s senior webmaster trends analyst, those third-party reviews don’t help increase the rank of the page.

 First vs. Third Party Reviews